The National Colour

 (The Third) Is a replica of the original now mounted in Philadelphia.
 This may at one time been the flag of the 1st Connecticut whose colours were yellow.
 It bears the numeral 1.
 Colonel Webb served on General Washington’s staff.
 This flag, and those numbered through 28, were presented by John D. Rockefeller, Jr., an honorary member of the Virginia Society.

 Is similar to most of the French Regimental Colours of the period.
 All had the White Greek Cross.
-The cantons were of varying colours.
-The Regiment was at Savannah.
-Later, at Yorktown, together with the Deux-Ponts Regiment, it stormed the 9th redoubt in a night attack.
+The Foix Regiment was sent to the West Indies in 1777 and stationed on St. Dominique.
+A detachment fought at Savanah in 1779.

 Rochambeau’s Headquarters Flag